vzhirnov/post_json_fuzzer/README.md

 An entry of the form `"id": (-1, 2, '+')` will mean - put the number -1 on the stack, then put the number 2.
 Then take both numbers from the stack, Apply the '+' operation to them, and then put the result on the stack.
 Important - the stack is organized as a python list.

 #### DSL
-The main task of the DSL is to create a set of options with different values for each parameter of interest in our json document in the form of a python list.
+The main task of the DSL is to create a set of options with different values for each parameter of interest in our json document in the form of a python list.</br>
 For example, having the entry `"id": (31, -1, 0, 1, 1000, 100000, 100001)` the final list will be `[100001, 100000, 1000, 1, 0, -1, 31]`.

-After all the lists have been created for each required parameter, the json post fuzzer will form all possible combinations from them, and create the final list of json structures that will be sent to your service.
+After all the lists have been created for each required parameter, the json post fuzzer will form all possible combinations from them, and create the final list of json structures that will be sent to your service.</br>

-For example, if in our document we will check only two parameters - `"id": (31, -1),
+If in our document we will check only two parameters - `"id": (31, -1),
 "title": (1, "Buy"),`
 then the fuzzer will create two lists `[-1, 31]` and `["Buy", 1]` and then four combinations based on them.
-And finally, the fuzzer will create a list of four final json structures, each of which will contain both mutable parameters (for example, `"id"`), and those that have not changed (for example, the "image" field).
+And finally, the fuzzer will create a list of four final json structures, each of which will contain both mutable parameters (for example, `"id"`), and those that have not changed (for example, the `"category"` field).

 To create more complex sets of parameters and their combinations, the DSL uses several operators:
 - **'@'** - operation of removing a leaf from the stack (`stack.pop()`).
 This operation should be used in cases where you have formed the resulting leaf lying on the top of the stack, and now you need to get it.<br />